Professor Michael Cant

 I study the evolution of social behaviour and life history in social animals ranging from insects to primates.
 I use evolutionary models to make predictions about how individuals should respond to each other's behaviour and to their environment, and test these predictions through experiments and observations on a range of social species.
 The goal is to discover general principles that explain variation in the way that animals cooperate or compete with one another, and how different types of animal society evolved.

 My main research organism is the banded mongoose, a highly cooperative mammal which lives in mixed-sex groups of around 20 individuals.
 This species is unusual because all adult females in each group mate and give birth together on the same day, but most of the post-natal care of offspring is provided by non-breeding males.
 I run a long-term study of a population of around 250 animals in Queen Elizabeth National Park, western Uganda.
 We use this population to study social influences on aging and life history, the causes and consequences of within-group conflict, and the evolution of helping behaviour.

-In addition to banded mongooses I work on a population of paper wasps in southern Spain with Prof Jeremy Field (Sussex), and on a population of resident killer whales off the northwest coast of the USA with Prof Darren Croft (Exeter).
-My main collaborator for theoretical work is Prof Rufus Johnstone at Cambridge.
+In addition to banded mongooses I work on a population of paper wasps in southern Spain with Prof Jeremy Field (Exeter, Biosciences), and on a population of resident killer whales off the northwest coast of the USA with Prof Darren Croft (Exeter, Psychology).
+My main collaborator for theoretical work is Prof Rufus Johnstone (Cambridge, Zoology).
 Together we have developed theoretical models to understand competition within groups, and life history evolution in humans and other long-lived social animals.
 For further information and publications on all my research see my group website socialisresearch.org.

 1999 PhD, University of Cambridge